stacks-network/docs/_core/smart/cli-wallet-quickstart.md

 **Recipient Address** - The Stacks address of the recipient

-**Amount** - The number of Stacks to send denoted in microstacks (1 STX = 1000000 mSTX)
+**Amount** - The number of Stacks to send denoted in microstacks (1 STX = 1000000 microstacks)

-**Fee Rate** - The transaction fee you are willing to pay send this transaction.
-Denoted in microstacks per byte.
-For Testnet use, you can simply set a fee rate of 1.
+**Fee Rate** - The transaction fee rate for this transaction.
+You can safely set a fee rate of 1 for Testnet.

 **Nonce** - The nonce is a number that needs to be incremented monotonically for each transaction from the account.
 This ensures transactions are not duplicated.